NetCDF output

 output = NetCDFOutput(spectral_grid, Barotropic)

-model = ShallowWaterModel(; spectral_grid, output=output)
+model = ShallowWaterModel(spectral_grid, output=output)

 Here, we created NetCDFOutput